Modernizing Mailjet’s Email Editor

 Impact: Preserved editing speed while restoring confidence — allowing users to choose intentionally between structure and freedom.

-Testing Library and Post-Action Feedback
+Testing Library and Post-Action Feedback (Matching Expectactions)

 Research insight: Autosave, testing, and recovery were perceived as business-critical trust signals.
 Users relied on external tools because the editor gave no confirmation that actions had succeeded.